0xmdh/0xmdh/README.md

 - **End-to-end product development**, from strategy to implementation
 - **Tooling and protocols** that power scalable ecosystems
 - **Co-created products** with startups, DAOs, and corporations
+- **Experiments** bringing ideas and curiosities to life through hands-on prototyping

 Beyond engineering, we contribute to governance, participate in research, and collaborate with DAOs, L2s, and protocol foundations to drive innovation and shape long-term strategy.